-A few days ago, I thought that with the rise in the price of copper and the increase in crude oil prices due to geopolitical risks, there might be a resurgence of inflation again.
-At the same time, the stimulus measures in China were well received.
-I started to feel that if China's economy recovered and started seriously consuming copper and crude oil, it would become unstoppable.
+A few days ago, I was thinking that the copper price was rising and the geopolitical risk was causing oil prices to rise, so I thought, "Is inflation going to reignite again?"
+At the same time, the economic stimulus measures in china were well received.
+I felt that if China's economy recovered and seriously started guzzling copper and oil, things could get out of hand.

 The rise in copper prices since September has been losing momentum this week.
-While it's not definite that the price increase is over, I feel that the tension has eased.
+While it's not definitive to say that the price increase is over, I feel the tension has eased.

-With the above, it can be said that the risk of inflation reigniting is not that high, almost like a wishful financial estimates.
-However, in the worst-case scenario of Israel attacking Iran's nuclear facilities, there is certainly a risk of a dire situation.
-In that case... inflation wouldn't even be the main concern.
+With the above, it can be said that the risk of inflation reigniting is not that high, almost a wishful financial estimates ^ ^; However, in the worst-case scenario of Israel attacking Iran's nuclear facilities, etc., there is naturally the risk of a catastrophic situation.
+In that case... it might be more than just about inflation.

 Disclaimer: Community is offered by Moomoo Technologies Inc. and is for educational purposes only.